phartz/service-broker-cli/README.md

 USAGE:
    sb [global options] command [arguments...] [command options]

-GETTING STARTED:
+COMMANDS

+    COMMAND               SHORTCUT    DESCRIPTION
-   help                                   Show help
+    help                  h           Show help
-   version                                Print the version status                                 Print the status information login                                  Log user in logout                                 Log user out target                                 Set or view the targeted org or space auth                                   User authentication

-SERVICES:
+    target                t           Sets or gets the target login                 l           Login to the target
+    logout                lo          Logout from the target
+    auth                              Authenticate to the target
+    version               -v          Print the version

-   marketplace                            List available offerings in the marketplace services                               List all service instances in the target space service                                Show service instance info
+    marketplace           m           List available offerings in the marketplace services              s           List all service instances in the target space service                           Show service instance info

-   create-service                         Create a service instance update-service                         Update a service instance delete-service                         Delete a service instance
+    create-service        cs          Create a service instance
+    update-service                    Update a service instance
+    delete-service        ds          Delete a service instance

-   create-service-key                     Create key for a service instance service-keys                           List keys for a service instance delete-service-key                     Delete a service key
+    create-service-key    csk         Create key for a service instance service-keys          sk          List keys for a service instance delete-service-key    dsk         Delete a service key

 ```

+To get specific help use `sb help <command>`

 ## Restrictions